xenserver/xenserver-samples/go/README.md

 ## Dependencies

-Install Go 1.22 or above on the runnning environment.
+Install Go 1.22 or above on the running environment.

 Prepare the local XenServer module for Go.
 - Download the XenServer SDK zip package and unzip